Rishirajbal/stock_data_comparison_using_ml_models/README.md

-dataset available at
+Dataset available at
 https://drive.google.com/drive/folders/1EjlEv57XID0stzUhedlZh-xRQgcdj6Xi?usp=drive_link
-You need access for availing the dataset, do it take permission of the creator....
+You need access for availing the dataset,
+Do it take permission of the creator....

 maintain a file structure